deurzen/nugget/README.md

 ## Usage
 #### Add
-To add a nugget _name_ to the database, run the following command:
+To add a nugget to the database, run the following command:

 ```
-nugget add name
+nugget add _name_
 ```

 #### Show
 To print out the contents of a nugget, use the show command.

 ```
-nugget show name
+nugget show _name_
 ```

 #### Edit